DanielMauricio13/POWAI/README.md

 - **AI-generated workouts** based on your fitness level, location and time available.
 - **Live Activities** and notifications to monitor rest periods during workouts.
 - **Food tracking** powered by generative AI to estimate calories, protein, carbs and sugars.
+- **Barcode scanning** to instantly log nutritional info from packaged foods.
 - **Daily goal tracking** for calories and macronutrients.

 ## Getting Started